 Another thing I wish I had done differently is I wish I wouldn’t have yelled so much.
 This one hurts.
 And even though I know all parents get upset and lose their cool, I feel so guilty that I am the mom who did it too much.
 My kids are good and didn’t deserve me to take my frustrations out on them.
 I would take a much calmer approach to parenting and see things from their perspective.
 A bit of empathy could’ve gone a long way.

 I wish that I had delegated more.
-I tried to do it all myself.
+I tried to do it all on my own.
 It wasn’t because I wanted to, but I felt I needed to.
 That was silly.
-I’ve had a loving husband on this journey with me the entire time, and he helped when I asked, but I just didn’t sometimes.
+I’ve had a loving husband by my side on this journey the entire time, and he helped when I asked, but I didn’t always.
 Instead, I would take it all on and get stressed out.
 I should’ve doled out responsibility much sooner than I did.

 I Wish I Did More of Nothing

 I wish that I had spent more time just doing nothing.
-I feel like my kids got many great experiences, vacations, and trips to the zoo, and while all of that is awesome, and I love it, I am not sure they all know how to play checkers.
+I feel like my kids have had many great experiences, including family vacations and trips to the zoo.
+While all of that is awesome, and I love it, I am not even sure they know how to play checkers.
 That may seem silly, but I wanted to pack it all in, and I lost a few of the simple joys.

 I Wish I Ignored the Experts

 But thankfully, all is not lost.
 I still have time to correct some things I may have done wrong as a mom.
 Do my kids love me?
 Without a doubt.
-Did they grow up in a home with more laughs than tears and meals at the table together instead of in separate corners?
+Did they grow up in a home with more laughs than tears and meals together instead of in separate corners?
 Absolutely.
 Did they know how to tie their shoes at an appropriate age?
-That is questionable.
-And that is all okay.
+Questionable.
+And that is okay.